 "Shiny, laidback and soulful.
 This one has a nice glow to it" - Steph Hughes on I've Been Waiting single (Triple J)

 Since 2023, Ryan released his debut album ‘Goodness, Gracious, Graceless’ to notable acclaim (Winning SCALA ‘Best Performance’, Folk Alliance nomination for ‘Best Artist’, Adelaide Roots & Blues Association ‘Best Roots Album’ nomination, SA Music Major Award nomination for ‘Best Solo Artist’).
 Ryan was also a semi-finalist in the Nashville-based International Songwriting Competition of 2025.
 Drawing influence from vintage singer-songwriters of the 70s,, his album was a full country band affair.
 With big drums, big harmonies, and a sound that’s very nostalgic of a golden era of country folk-rock crossovers.
 Since then Ryan’s songwriting has transformed into the more current sparse and intimate sound audiences have become familiar with.
-In 2025, Ryan unveiled the first of many singles ‘Ways To Fall’ and ‘Starline’, showcasing a closer, warmer style of writing that garnered high rotation on ABC Country and national radio airplay.
+In 2025, Ryan unveiled the first of many singles ‘Ways To Fall’ and ‘Starline’, along with fan favourite 'Honey, Honey' being added to high rotation on ABC Radio

-Ryan is also one of SA's acclaimed recording engineers, which has led him to both produce and guest on records including but not limited to multi-ARIA Award winners The Audreys (on 2025's song 'I Remember Everything') and Barkindji Songwoman Nancy Bates (on songs 'In This Together' and 'Long Dark Night') amoung many, many others.
+Ryan is also one of SA's acclaimed recording engineers, which has led him to both produce and guest on records including but not limited to multi-ARIA Award winners The Audreys (on 2025's full length album Ruin & Repair) and Barkindji Songwoman Nancy Bates (on 2025's Share Your Love) amoung many, many others.
 Ryan's prowess as an engineer is self evident in his own work, having self recorded, mixed and produced all of his own releases thus far.
-Currently Ryan is shaping up his Sophomore LP with an expected release of 2026.

 (For fans of Americana/ country/ folk with nods to the likes of Gillian Welch, Neil Young, Gram Parsons, Milk Carton Kids)